 The IU Kokomo Library provides the collections, services, and environments to support and strengthen the teaching, learning, and research missions of Indiana University Kokomo.
 The library website serves as a gateway for students to explore resources.
-Access to the Indiana University Libraries and IU Kokomo print and digital collections are made available through the online catalog (IUCAT), a discovery tool (EBSCO Discovery Service or EDS), and hundreds of databases.
+Access to the Indiana University Libraries and IU Kokomo Library print and digital collections are made available through the online catalog (IUCAT), a discovery tool (EBSCO Discovery Service or EDS), and hundreds of databases.
 Students may also request materials from other IU Libraries.
-The library's electronic are accessible from any computer on campus and most electronic resource can be accessed 24/7 from off campus with a valid network ID login.
+The library's electronic resources are accessible from any computer on campus and most electronic resources can be accessed 24/7 from off campus with a valid network ID login.
 The IU Kokomo Library is also a federal and state depository library for government documents.
-Once activated, a student ID card serves as a library cardand can be used to check out materials, including class reserves, at the Circulation/Reserves Service Desk.
+Once activated, a student ID card (Cougar Card) serves as a library cardand can be used to check out materials, including class reserves, at the Circulation/Reserves Service Desk.

 Librarians are available to assist students in using library resources during Ask A Librarian Service Desk hours.
 In addition to in person, librarians can be reached by phone, email, chat, or by appointment.
 Research consultations and information literacy training sessions are available for students upon request.

 Study rooms, the Learning Commons area, Information Literacy classrooms, and other library spaces provide students with a great environment to study and carry out research activities, both independently and in group settings.
 Wireless access is available in the library for students with wireless enabled devices such as laptops or smart phones.

 In addition to library services, other student support services are housed in the library, including the Student Success Center, academic coaching, the Writing Center, English as a Second Language (ESL) Services, the Digital Media Center, Information Technology (IT) Training, the Computer Services Helpdesk, and the IT Support Center.